CitricIce/Housing-Price-Prediction/README.md

 | Linear Regression | ~15,350 | ~19,250 | 0.924 |
 | Random Forest | ~17,950 | ~22,450 | 0.897 |

-Square footage dominates the price signal (80% of Random Forest feature importance), followed by neighborhood quality and distance to downtown — consistent with real housing market intuition.
+Square footage dominates the price signal (80% of Random Forest feature importance), followed by neighborhood quality and distance to downtown.
+Consistent with real housing market intuition.

 ## Files